 Hibikinada Offshore Wind Farm is a 240MW offshore wind power project.
 It is planned in Sea of Japan (East Sea), Fukuoka, Japan.
-According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently at the permitting stage.
+According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently at the financing stage.
 It will be developed in a single phase.
 The project construction is likely to commence in 2024 and is expected to enter into commercial operation in 2025.
 Buy the profile here.

 The project is being developed by Hibiki Wind Energy.
 Electric Power Development, Kyuden Mirai Energy, Hokutaku Renewable Energy Services, Kyudenko and Saibu Gas are currently owning the project having ownership stake of 40%, 30%, 10%, 10% and 10% respectively.
 The project will be spread over an area of 27km².
 The turbines will be mounted on fixed jacket foundations.